giladnavot/cibuildwheel/.swm/introduction-to-platform-support.6omo4d9a.sw.md

 # Native Architecture

-The `native_arch` function in `architecture.py` determines the native architecture of the platform.
+The <SwmToken path="/cibuildwheel/architecture.py" pos="79:3:3" line-data="    def native_arch(platform: PlatformName) -&gt; Architecture | None:">`native_arch`</SwmToken> function in <SwmPath>[cibuildwheel/architecture.py](/cibuildwheel/architecture.py)</SwmPath> determines the native architecture of the platform.
 This is used to ensure that the Python wheels are built for the correct architecture.

 ```python
     def native_arch(platform: PlatformName) -> Architecture | None: